uptane/uptane-standard/uptane-standard.md

 For example:

-* The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is "snapshot.json."
-The filename on the repository will be "61.snapshot.json."
+* The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is "snapshot.json".
+The filename on the repository will be "61.snapshot.json".
-* There is an image with the filename "acme_firmware.bin" specified in the Targets metadata, with a SHA256 of "aaaa" and a SHA512-256 of "bbbb."
-It will have two filenames on the repository: "aaaa.acme_firmware.bin" and "bbbb.acme_firmware.bin."
+* There is an image with the filename "acme_firmware.bin" specified in the Targets metadata, with a SHA256 of "aaaa" and a SHA512-256 of "bbbb".
+It will have two filenames on the repository: "aaaa.acme_firmware.bin" and "bbbb.acme_firmware.bin".

 ## Server / repository implementation requirements